simonscmap/CMAP_docs/_build/html/_sources/catalog/datasets/Eddy.rst.txt

 ******************

-The altimeter the Mesoscale Eddy Trajectory Atlas products were produced by SSALTO/DUACS and distributed by AVISO+ (https://www.aviso.altimetry.fr/ ) with support from CNES, in collaboration with Oregon State University with support from NASA
+The Mesoscale Eddy Trajectory Atlas products were produced by SSALTO/DUACS and distributed by AVISO+ (https://www.aviso.altimetry.fr/ ) with support from CNES, in collaboration with Oregon State University with support from NASA

 Dudley B. Chelton, Michael G. Schlax, Roger M. Samelson,